kaveeshkarunarathna/Queue-Management-System-Using-Java-Arrays/README.md

 - Burger Stock Management:
   - Add burgers to the stock
   - Remove burgers from the stock
-  - Check current stock count
+  - Check the current stock count

 - Customer Queue Management:
   - Add customers to the queue
   - Serve customers from the queue
+  - Remove customers from a queue

+- Add data to a text file for each session.